 RF cable: This cable is included with the Sega Genesis, but the quality of the picture is horrible.
 It should be the only option if your television doesn’t have an RCA port available.

 Composite RCA: It provides a good picture quality from the Sega Genesis.
 Compared with RF this one is much better

 HDMI: This is the most recent one in the market, and is the best option for new flat-screen TVs.

-Below we will go over every one and show you exactly how to make them work with your system.
+Below we will go over everyone and show you exactly how to make them work with your system.

 If you were born before the 80s, you would remember this method.
 It was the staple method of hooking game systems to the TV, starting with Pong.
-It’s the worst way for picture quality but it was all that the systems had.
+It’s the worst way for the picture quality but it was all that the systems had.

-All the video and audio signals are compressed into one coaxial cable and jammed into the TV, letting the television split it apart on its end.
+All the video and audio signals are compressed into one coaxial cable and jammed into the TV, letting the television split apart on its end.
 This leads to a fuzzy picture and is often accompanied by rolling lines.

 Step two: Attach the other end of the Sega RF box to your television cable part.

 Step three: Change the CH3-CH4 switch to the desired channel.
 On your TV’s inputs, this is typically referred to as air.